the-overdriven/mw-enhanced/README.md

 Install [More Barter Gold](https://www.nexusmods.com/morrowind/mods/40053) and [Merchant Gold Resets Instantly](https://www.nexusmods.com/morrowind/mods/43764)

 ## Race and birthsign spells are ~~cringe~~ useless and unbalanced
 Install [Balanced Passive Races and Birthsigns](https://www.nexusmods.com/morrowind/mods/47782), it will replace spells (that no one uses anyway) with permanent bonuses.
+[BTB's Game Improvements (Necro Edit) Tweaked](https://www.nexusmods.com/morrowind/mods/50308) also rebalances races and birthsigns.

 ## Using shrines is clunky
 [Shrine Tooltips](https://www.nexusmods.com/morrowind/mods/48275) adds tooltips that tells you what each option actually does.
 [No Thank You](https://www.nexusmods.com/morrowind/mods/49681) adds a cancel option.